 The approach is to work with iwi, partners and stakeholders, by developing a culture of research and innovation, to improve access to knowledge, reading comprehension and awareness of diverse perspectives. (p.
 7)

-This GDS replaces: Not applicable Jointly held with: Not applicable Transferred from: Not applicable Strategy map: Not found Legislation: Not applicable
+This GDS replaces: Jointly held with: Transferred from: Strategy map: Legislation: